MinBZK/max-regel-book/src/design.md

 # Design

 Here we lay out the key drivers to embark on the creation of a new rule engine.
 By identifying design issues and choices before diving in into the weeds of the system's building blocks, the "why" should be more clear.
-Next we will look at goals, non-goals and consider some cross-cutting concerns[^note].
+Next we will look at goals, non-goals and consider some cross-cutting concerns.

 A generic rule engine can take many shapes and forms.
 Here we try to identify the elements that are dear to us, placing the MaxRegel rule engine in the broader space of related systems.